Mario181091/PitE-Word_counter/README.md

 This program reply the basic usage of linux "wc" command, the syntax that must be used is the follow:
 ```
-$ python3 word_counter.py < Your_File> -option
+$ python3 word_counter.py <Your_File> -option
 ```
-   1. It is possible to count total number of row in file, with option "-r"
+   ⋅⋅* It is possible to count total number of row in file, with option "-r"
   ```
-  $ python3 word_counter.py < Your_File> -r
+  $ python3 word_counter.py <Your_File> -r
   ```
-   2. It is possible to count total number of word in file, with option "-w"
+   ⋅⋅* It is possible to count total number of word in file, with option "-w"
   ```
-  $ python3 word_counter.py < Your_File> -w
+  $ python3 word_counter.py <Your_File> -w
   ```
-   3. It is possible to count total number of character in file, with option "-c"
+   ⋅⋅* It is possible to count total number of character in file, with option "-c"
   ```
-  $ python3 word_counter.py < Your_File> -c
+  $ python3 word_counter.py <Your_File> -c
   ```
-  4. It is possible to count at same time all statistic, without option
+  ⋅⋅* It is possible to count at same time all statistic, without option
   ```
-  $ python3 word_counter.py < Your_File>
+  $ python3 word_counter.py <Your_File>
   ```
-  4. Like Linux "wc" it is possible compute the input text that user insert by keyboard, if we don't specifies any file
+  ⋅⋅* Like Linux "wc" it is possible compute the input text that user insert by keyboard, if we don't specifies any file
   ```
   $ python3 word_counter.py
   ```